amrhassab/Computational-Photography/README.md

 Here we use image histograms to enhance their contrast.
 We create our histogram manipulation matlab function myhisteq.m by following these steps:
 1. Converting the input color image from RGB to HSV color space (using rgb2hsv which creates a double image),
 2. Computing the histogram and cumulative histogram of the V (luminance) image only,
-3. Transforming the intensity values in V to occupy the full range 0..255 in a new image W so that the histogram of W is roughly flat.
+3. Transforming the intensity values in V to occupy the full range 0..255 in a new image W so that the histogram of W is roughly flat.
 4. Combining the original H and S channels with the W image to create a new color image, which is then converted to an RGB color output image.

 ## Results